How to Start an Online Arbitrage Business on Amazon in 5 Steps

 Use Amazon Ads: Using paid ads on Amazon is the best marketing strategy and a great way to boost your sales.
 Plus, they’re super easy to set up and very affordable.
 Just choose which items you want to promote, select your keywords, set a budget, and you’re good to go.

 Use FBA: As we’ve already mentioned, the FBA program offers a number of advantages.
-Not only does it mean you don’t have to store inventory or fulfill orders, but it also gives you a better shot at the buy box.
+Not only does it mean you don’t have to store inventory or fulfill orders, but also gives you a better shot at the Buy Box.
 If you can afford the extra fees it’s definitely worth it.

 Conclusion